tc39/proposal-resizablearraybuffer/README.md

 assertThrows(() => { new Uint32Array(rab, 4, 512); });
 assertThrows(() => { new Uint32Array(rab, 4); });

+// To use other TypedArray constructors with resizable buffers, first
+// `transfer` the resizable buffer to a fixed-length buffer. let ab = rab.transfer(rab, rab.byteLength);
+let view = new Uint16Array(ab, 4, 32);
 ```

 ## Motivation and use cases